Hankel Determinants of convoluted Catalan numbers and nonintersecting lattice paths: A bijective proof of Cigler's Conjecture

 \secC{Examples of folded survivors} By definition, a \EM{folded survivor} is a folded overlay which \EM{does not} have an \EM{involutive bicoloured connection}, i.e., \bit \item either there is \EM{no point of intersection at all} \item or each bicoloured connection of terminal points contains some green segment which intersects the forbidden line $y=x-k$. \eit The following pictures illustrate this:

-It is hard to conceive the structure of folded survivors in small examples, so we shall consider larger ones: In order to limit the size of the corresponding pictures, we observe that for any folded overlay $\mathcal F$ there are constants $z\in\Z$ such that $\mathcal F$ does not have points of bicoloured intersection $\pas{x,y}$ with $y>z$, so we will ``cut away'' the uninteresting part above such level $z$ in the following graphical illustrations.
+It is hard to conceive the structure of folded survivors in small examples, so we shall consider larger ones: in order to limit the size of the corresponding pictures, we observe that for any folded overlay $\mathcal F$ there are constants $z\in\Z$ such that $\mathcal F$ does not have points of bicoloured intersection $\pas{x,y}$ with $y>z$, so we will ``cut away'' the uninteresting part above such level $z$ in the following graphical illustrations.

-The following picture shows a folded survivor in the odd case with parameters $k=7$, $m=4$ and $n=9$, where we have ``cut away'' the part above level $5$: \cps{myex0_13_-9_19} Here, only two terminal points are shown (the others are ``cut away''), and the \EM{essential region} (which, too is cut) is indicated as coloured area.
+The following picture shows a folded survivor in the odd case with parameters $k=7$, $m=4$ and $n=9$ (which gives $K=13$, $M=-9$ and $N=19$ for the \lhs), where we have ``cut away'' the part above level $5$: \cps{myex0_13_-9_19} Here, the four two--faced points and only two of the terminal points are shown (the others are ``cut away''), and the \EM{essential region} (which, too is cut) is indicated as coloured area.

 It is easy to verify ``by inspection'' that this folded overlay has no involutive bicoloured connection.
 We shall use this folded survivor as a running example in this section.

 Since the transformation we want to present only involves the part \EM{inside the essential region} (where points of bicoloured intersections might be located), we shall omit the green segments of paths \EM{outside} the essential region in the following pictures.